Sunderland93/blazian/README.md

 - The general purpuse Debian 12 (Bookworm) dwm spin is planned.
 Development is started as soon as bookworm goes stable.
 It will be much less bloated than this project: only general hand-crafted dwm desktop environment.
 Only debian repos will be used.
 Some QOL improvements will be included.

 ## Features
-- Includes additional repositories and software: anydesk, ksxtudio for audio production, nala-legacy, task-ssh-server, upscayl for AI image upscaling.
+- Includes additional repositories and software: anydesk, ksxtudio for audio production, nala-legacy, task-ssh-server.
 - Bunch of software pre-installed, check ''' config/package-lists/pkgs.list.chroot '''
 - Preconfigured, patched dwm.
 Check https://github.com/blazingtime/dwm.
 The distribution relies on this fork.
 - Almost suckless experience: st as defualt terminal, dwm as window manager, everything in terminal where confident.
 No display manager, use startx to launch dwm.